 The choice of the perfect framework for building a UI should always depend on a project’s specifics and a developer’s skills, however.
 Now we’ll tell you about what our frontend developers choose at Yalantis.

-What frameworks Yalantis frontend developers choose
+What frameworks Yalantis frontend developers choose in 2019

 Effective component-based system.
 Components and directives have replaced controllers and scopes as the major building blocks of apps.
 Component classes are separate units, which makes them reusable and easy to add to existing applications.